A Short Story by

 “What’s wrong?
 Did you hurt yourself?”
 Wes asked, kneeling next to her.

-“I am here with you.
-I am not far away.
+“I’m here with you.
+I’m never far away.
 We just have to talk first.”
-Wes whispered softly
+Wes whispered softly against her ear.

-happily, turning to him and hop-scotching till she landed in front of his pale face.
+“The sun will shine warm today.
+Would you come to the lake with me?” she asked happily, turning to him, and hop-scotching till she landed in front of his pale face.

 Wes waited till she had passed him, as he knew she would.